最終更新日: 2025年3月26日

 Limestone and CO2 emissions

-Nowadays, there is a need to quantitatively understand the environmental impact that all products and services have during their life cycles, and to work to reduce them.
-Among these, greenhouse gas emissions, especially CO 2 emissions, are attracting the most attention.
+In recent years, there has been a demand to quantitatively understand the environmental impact of all products and services throughout their life cycles and to work to reduce it.
+Among these, greenhouse gas emissions, especially CO2 emissions, have received the most attention.

-petroleum-based plastics are manufactured by drilling crude oil and transporting it to a refinery, then fractionating the naphtha and polymerizing the extracted monomers.
-Much energy is consumed during the heating process, etc., and CO 2 is emitted.
-On the other hand, because limestone has a simple manufacturing and processing process of crushing mined limestone, less energy is required at the raw material procurement stage compared to petroleum-based plastics.
+petroleum-based plastics are manufactured by drilling for crude oil, transporting it to an oil refinery, fractionating naphtha, and polymerizing the extracted monomers.
+A large amount of energy is consumed during the heating process and other processes, resulting in the emission of CO2.
+On the other hand, limestone is manufactured and processed in a simple manner, by crushing mined limestone, so the energy required at the raw material procurement stage is less than that required for petroleum-based plastics.

-Of course, if limestone is incinerated, it also emits CO 2.
-However, compared to petroleum-based such as polypropylene, CO 2 emissions during combustion are approximately 58% lower due to the difference in molecular structure.
+Of course, limestone also emits CO2 when incinerated.
+However, compared to petroleum-based plastics such as polypropylene, CO2 emissions during combustion are approximately 58% lower due to differences in molecular structure.

-For more information on greenhouse gas (GHG) emissions data such as CO 2 throughout the life cycle (from raw material procurement stage to disposal) of LIMEX, which is made from limestone, please see "Product Introduction."
+For more information on data on greenhouse gas (GHG) emissions such as CO2 throughout the entire life cycle of LIMEX, which is made from limestone, (from the procurement of raw materials to disposal), please see "Product Introduction."

 CO2 emissions during combustion

-(Source) LCI database IDEA version 2.3, National Institute of Advanced Industrial Science and Technology, Safety Science Research Institute, Society and LCA Group, Sustainable Management Promotion Organization
+(Source) LCI Database IDEA version 2.3, National Institute of Advanced Industrial Science and Technology, Safety Science Research Institute, Society and LCA Group, Estimated by the Sustainable Management Organization